 VIETNAM, 2 February 2018 – In 2017, the Vietnam economy continues to experience strong growth.
 By the end of the fourth quarter Vietnam's GDP reached 6.8%, outstripping the government's target of 6.7% and higher than 2011-2016.
-FDI hit a new record in 2017 at nearly US$35.9 million, representing a 44.4% increase compared to the previous year.
+FDI hit a new record in 2017 at nearly US$35.9 billion, representing a 44.4% increase compared to the previous year.
 Vietnam remains one of the most favourable destinations for foreign investment in South East Asia.

 The Vietnamese real estate market continues showing irresistible appeal to foreign investors, mostly through merger and acquisition.
 Joint ventures have become popular among foreign developers who have strong financial capacity and track record, joining forces with local developers who own land and have strong connection with the local community.
 JLL observe there are hundreds of million dollars waiting to be poured into the market in most segments including residential, office, retail, hospitality and industrial.
 Investors are from many different countries such as Japan, Korea, Singapore, with an increasing number of groups from mainland China.